Contact us | Wichita Ski Club P.O. Box 2451 Wichita, KS 67201 |

 If you are interested in any future trips, please Contact us.

-The FSA races are at Snowmass Mountain, Colorado this year.
+It's not too soon to start thinking about the 2014 Flatland Ski Association Trip and Race in Steamboat Springs, Colorado.
+Prestige Charters has been purchased by Village Charters so they are our new transportation system.
 If you have never attended a FSA event, it is a lot of fun.
 There are eight other Flatland Ski Clubs that all converge along with WSC to ski fast, play hard, and meet new friends at FSA events.
 We have priced the FSA activity pass separately for those who would just like to go skiing and not race or attend the social activities or Awards Banquet.
 Skiers must be members of the Wichita Ski Club or another FSA member ski club.

 All prices are subject to change.

-Trip Captain: John Clark, for more info Contact us.
+Trip Chairman: John Clark, for more info Contact us.

 Rental equipment also available locally through The Slope.